 Wilson Butler Architects is providing master planning, programming, architectural, and interior design services for the project.

-Construction is expected to be complete in 2019.
+Construction is expected to be completed in 2019.